omar-assets/brixbuxfunding/replit.md

 - Layout: Cleaner, more authoritative design with increased spacing and reduced visual noise
 - Components: All buttons, cards, and forms now use professional styling with subtle borders instead of gradients

+### Light Theme Implementation (January 12, 2025)
+Completed transformation from dark to light theme while maintaining professional aesthetics:
+- Main background: Changed from black (#0A0A0A) to light gray (#FAFAFA) and white
+- Card backgrounds: Updated from dark gray (#1A1A1A) to white with subtle shadows
+- Text colors: Changed from white/gray to dark gray (#1A1A1A) and gray variants
+- Borders: Updated from white/opacity to light gray borders (#E5E5E5, #D1D5DB)
+- Forms: Updated LeadForm component with light theme styling and focus states
+- Professional color palette: Maintained purple accent (#5A00E0) for brand consistency
+- Accessibility: Improved readability with higher contrast ratios

 ## System Architecture

 ### Frontend Architecture